NM 264 Alignment Study, Milepost 0 to 16

 FUNDING

-Construction funding has been identified for a segment of NM 264 between MP 10 and MP 14 (Segment 1) under Control Number 6101221 and consists of state and federal dollars (e.g. HB2-21, Road Fund, STP Flex and STP Rural<5K).
-Segment 1 highway improvements under consideration include reconstruction of the existing four lanes, drainage improvements, and updating roadside barriers, signing and pavement markings.
+Funding for the study and design development for the 16-mile corridor includes federal and state funds.
+Construction funding has been identified for a segment of NM 264 between MP 9.3 and MP 14.7 (Segment 1) under Control Number 6101221 and is expected to start in early 2024.
+Segment 1 highway improvements will include reconstruction of the existing four lanes, drainage improvements, and updating roadside barriers, signing, and pavement markings.

 County